Prime Minister in the Indian Constitution

 - Provides assistance to the Prime Minister in the examination of cases submitted to him for orders under prescribed rules.

-- Maintains harmonious relationship with the President, Governors and Foreign representatives in the country.
+- Maintains harmonious relationships with the President, Governors and Foreign representatives in the country.

 - Acts as the think tank of the Prime Minister.
-It deal with all such subjects that are not allotted to any department/ ministry.
+It deals with all such subjects that are not allotted to any department/ ministry.

-- The cabinet cases area directly dealt by the cabinet secretariat, which also functions under the direction of the Prime Minister.
+- The Cabinet’s cases area is directly dealt with by the Cabinet Secretariat, which also functions under the direction of the Prime Minister.